Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [servers.defaultServer.sslConfig.enforceServerCipherSuitePreference.order](./values.yaml#L1182)

 Optional.
 Preference order for choosing the cipher suite.
-If set to `JVM`  ordering is demanded to the underlying Security Provider, which, usually, privileges the strongest suites.
+If set to `JVM`, ordering is demanded to the underlying Security Provider, which, usually, privileges the strongest suites.
 If set to `config` (which is allowed only if `allowCipherSuites` is used), the order in which the `allowCipherSuites` elements are specified determines the preference order.

 **Default:** `JVM`
 #### [servers.defaultServer.sslConfig.keyStoreRef](./values.yaml#L1130)